sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 ### Ownership

-Ross Wilson is the owner of this document.
+Andreas Kater is the owner of this document.
 You can contact him on
-<ross@dvelp.co.uk>.
+<andreas@dvelp.co.uk>.